TTCDist: Fast Distance Estimation From an Active Monocular Camera Using Time-to-Contact: Related Work

 \section{Related Work}

 A multitude of prior works from both the computer vision and robotics literature deal with time-to-contact and the fusion of camera and IMU measurements to obtain relative camera pose (odometry).
-However, to the best of our knowledge, none of these works provided a closed form solution for the estimation of distance from time-to-contact and inertial measurements.
+However, to the best of our knowledge, none of these works provided closed form solutions for the estimation of distance from time-to-contact and inertial measurements nor for distance from the apparent size of a tracked planar patch and inertial measurements.